Founder, President, and CEO

 Prior to joining the EC Steve’s previous work centered on workforce development, sustainability, entrepreneurship and equity.
 He is the founder and former CEO of the Barack Obama Green Charter High School, New Jersey’s first charter high school focused on sustainability.
 He also developed and managed a Union County, N.J., workforce development program focused on conservation, climate change and clean energy skills.
 As a community organizer, King worked on environmental justice issues in New York City, focusing on health impacts of diesel emissions from bus and truck depots in Black and Brown communities.
 He interned at the Hong Kong Transport Department’s sustainability unit, where he worked to reduce petroleum use in passenger buses.

-Aaron Viles is a program manager for the Electrification Coalition, focused on helping accelerate community efforts to increase adoption of EVs.
+Aaron Viles is the campaigns director for the Electrification Coalition, focused on helping accelerate community efforts to increase adoption of EVs.
 He is based in Lexington, KY.
 With over 20 years of experience in advocacy, Aaron comes to the EC from a stint in electoral politics, recently working with the Kentucky Democratic Party.
 Aaron brings experience with environmental, energy, and online advocacy to the EC team.
 He is currently the volunteer chair of the board of directors of Healthy Gulf, a New Orleans-based regional environmental group.

-Sarah Reed is an outreach and engagement organizer at the Electrification Coalition.
+Sarah Reed is a senior program manager at the Electrification Coalition.
 She is responsible for guiding public and private fleets through the transition to electric vehicles and specifically supports the EC’s Climate Mayors Electric Vehicle Purchasing Collaborative.
 Sarah was previously a program coordinator for the National Association of Regional Councils (NARC), where she managed NARC’s largest federal grant, Fleets for the Future.
 Sarah coordinated the project which made alternative fuel vehicle procurement more affordable and streamlined for public fleets.
 She also tracked legislative issues that matter to NARC’s members, including transportation and economic development.

 Prior to NARC, Sarah completed an environmental planning internship with a consulting firm working on large public infrastructure projects.
 Ms. Reed also worked at the National Center for Sustainable Transportation organizing research releases and information sharing between researchers and policy makers.
 She has a B.S. in Environmental Policy Analysis and Planning from the University of California, Davis.

-Matt has worked in transportation, energy, and alternative fuels since 2012 at the local, state, and federal level.
-Matt works as Electric Vehicle Specialist for the Smart Columbus program, and coordinates various electric vehicle fleet deployments and charging initiatives, while also providing insight to consumer adoption.
+Matt has worked in transportation, energy, and alternative fuels since 2012 at the local, state, and federal levels and serves the EC as a senior program manager.
+Matt worked as Electric Vehicle Specialist for the Smart Columbus program, and coordinates various electric vehicle fleet deployments and charging initiatives, while also providing insight to consumer adoption.
 Collectively, these efforts help Columbus achieve a Smart City status that has reduced greenhouse gas emissions in the transportation sector through electrification and decarbonization.

 Prior to joining the Electrification Coalition, Matt served as Project Manager at Clean Fuels Ohio, the nation’s largest U.S. Department of Energy (DOE) Clean Cities Coalition.
 In this role, Matt helped hundreds of fleets across Ohio cut their dependency on petroleum through deployment of alternative fuel and fuel efficient technologies, helping secure over $25 million in state and federal grant funding through the process.
 Matt was also a lead grant writer for the City of Columbus’ Smart City Challenge Grant Application.
 Matt holds a Masters in Public Administration from the John Glenn College of Public Affairs at The Ohio State University with a focus in Energy Policy, and a B.A. in Communication with Public Relations Certification from the University of Cincinnati.